All Episodes

 What parts do you think we need to keep an eye on and have conversations around?

-Now it's new and old in a way, right?
+And transhumanism, now it's new and old in a way, right?

-I sort of tie transhumanism back to the tower of Babel and this idea of ultimately using technology to sort of pursue.
+I sort of tie transhumanism back to the Tower of Babel and this idea of ultimately using technology to sort of pursue.

-There's, there's two things, right?
+There's two things, right?

 And that's a conceit that will always fail.

-Uh, but I think that, uh, the other one is actually, uh, a different form of transhumanism and it relates to the, it's sort of a continuation of the woke trend.
+And it relates to the, it's sort of a continuation of the woke trend.

 You think of the sort of woke trend of everything about it is teaching you to be suspicious of your own judgments.